 In 1629, the French and English ended their war and Quebec was given over to the English.
 Fr.
 Brébeuf returned to Rouen and “while there made his final year of probation, the crowning observance of the Jesuit in preparation for his life’s work” (Wynne).

 Quebec was returned to France in 1633 and Fr.
 Brébeuf returned to his missionary work.
 As Wynne says, “One would imagine that after his experiences with the Indians he might have turned his thoughts to other fields where the harvest would be more promising.
 On the contrary, suffering had only whetted his appetite for more.”
-More suffering was to be his fate on his second missionary trip to New France (read all about it next month!).
+More suffering was to be his fate on his second missionary trip to New France.

 St. Jean, you fearlessly pursed God’s calling upon your life, ignoring the opinions of those who tried to stop you.
 Even health problems could not keep you from your vocation.
 Pray that we may also do what God asks of us, even if we face opposition from our friends and family.
 Amen.